vsaulai/STAT-145-FinalProject-Lyrics/README.md

-# STAT-145-FinalProject-Lyrics
+# STAT-345-FinalProject-Lyrics
-Final project for STAT-345 about genre and lyric usage
+Final project for STAT-345 about the billboard top 20 genre and lyric's word usage